 the X-15 rocket plane,

-and as was done with the Pegasus (rocket), and both SpaceShipOne and SpaceShipTwo.
+the Pegasus (rocket), and both SpaceShipOne and SpaceShipTwo.
 The Stratolaunch carrier aircraft is another example of subsonic air-assisted launch.

 Another type of subsonic air-assisted launch is

 An air-assisted launch can also be performed at supersonic speeds as was done with

 the D-21 drone when it was launched from the back of the SR-71,

 and as was proposed for a follow-on X-15 program that would have used

 The second component of a combination launch system is to make the launch vehicle reusable.
 This can be a reusable first stage with expendable upper stage launch vehicle, a fully reusable two-stage launch vehicle, or a fully reusable single stage launch vehicle.
 The launch vehicle can be designed as vertical lander like the first stage of the Falcon 9, or as a horizontal lander like the Space Shuttle.
 Fully reusable two stage to orbit and single stage to orbit launch vehicles have not been possible in the past due to the increase in empty weight that comes with making them reusable.
 This increase in empty weight reduces the amount of useful payload they can carry to zero when they go to orbit on their own.
 Using either of these two types of launch vehicles as part of a combination launch system reduces their propellant fraction enough that they can now carry a worthwhile payload.